Know Your Rights Under FAPE (Free Appropriate Public Education)

 By Diana Simeon

-While most students with learning disabilities are identified by third grade, it’s not uncommon to be identified in middle school or sometimes even high school.
-And while the earlier a student gets help with a disability the better, it’s never too late to get a student on the path to educational success.
+While most students with learning disabilities are identified by third grade, it’s not uncommon to be identified in middle school.
+Occasionally, your student may get to high school when the learning disability is diagnosed.
+While the earlier a student gets help the better, it’s never too late to get a student on the path to educational success.

 We asked Cleveland-area attorney Daniel M. Margolis, who has focused on education law for more than 15 years, for an overview of what parents should know.

 1. Trust your instincts.

 Students can struggle in school for a variety of reasons.
 There isn’t one exact sign to indicate that your student may be struggling as a result of a learning disability.
 But ongoing difficulty with one academic area or skill can be a red flag.

 Parents should trust their instincts, stresses Margolis.
 “Nobody knows a child better than a parent.
 There will be times when a parent will notice a change in a child over the course of a school year,” he notes.
 “They may also start hearing from a teacher that their child is acting out.
 Parents should key in on that and start asking appropriate questions.”

 Every child in the United States is guaranteed what’s called a Free Appropriate Public Education (or FAPE).
 So if a student has any kind of disability, a school must provide the services they need to be successful.
 “It doesn’t matter how profound the disability is,” explains Margolis.
 “This is something that is absolutely guaranteed to every child.
 And the public school district in which the family lives is responsible for providing that education.”
 Students with identified disabilities—learning or something else like a physical challenge or ADHD—should have either an Individualized Education Program (IEP) or a 504 Plan.

 3. Ask for an evaluation.